front/d7/README.md

     _MACOSX

 ## Install Drupal
-On the installation screen (install.php) you should see a new installer profile called "Front Base D7" select that and continue.
-See README in the github project https://github.com/front/front_base/blob/master/README.
+On the installation screen select "Front Base D7" and continue.
+See https://github.com/front/front_base for more info.

 ## Other notes
 ### Install Drupal using drush